We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Composer, Director

 Although Charles moved to Australia in 1974, he would go on to compose music for a run of future Kiwi screen projects.
-Two years later saw his first feature-length score, for acclaimed tele-movie The God Boy (based on Ian Cross novel).
+Two years later saw his first feature-length score, for acclaimed tele-movie The God Boy.

-In the late 70s and 80s, Charles joined Murphy as he segued into feature films.
-The result was a series of classic soundtracks: the jazz-tinged Goodbye Pork Pie, the largely symphonic soundtrack for “Maori western”, Utu, and ambitious end of the world piece The Quiet Earth, which remains one of his most popular soundtracks to date.
+In the late 70s and 80s, Charles and Murphy (plus Bruno) segued into feature films.
+The result was a trio of memorable soundtracks — the jazz-tinged Goodbye Pork Pie, the eclectic soundtrack for "Maori western" Utu, and the tension-filled Quiet Earth.
+Each won a release on vinyl.

-Charles also provided the score for 1984 tele-movie Iris, based on the life of poet Iris Wilkinson (pen name Robin Hyde), and collaborated with Lost Tribe composer Dave Fraser on the music for Constance, which referenced Hollywood melodramas of the 40s.
+Elsewhere, Charles composed the music for 1984 tele-movie Iris, based on the life of poet Iris Wilkinson (pen name Robin Hyde), and collaborated with Lost Tribe composer Dave Fraser on Constance, which referenced Hollywood melodramas of the 1940s.

-During the same period Charles also spent periods working in television on both sides of the Tasman.
-In the mid-70s he worked in Sydney, at the music department of public broadcaster ABC Television.
+Charles also spent periods working in television on both sides of the Tasman.
+In the mid 1970s he worked in Sydney, at the music department of public broadcaster ABC Television, "directing mostly fine music programmes concerts, operas, recitals, studio-based magazine-type music programmes with visiting conductors and soloists".
 Returning to Wellington in 1978, Charles spent two years as Head of Entertainment Programmes for Television One.

-In 1996 Charles joined the Australian Film Television and Radio School, as composer in residence, where he taught screen composition for more than a decade.
+In 1996 Charles joined the Australian Film Television and Radio School, as composer in residence, where he taught screen composition for over a decade.
+He continued to play piano in different bands for many years.

 Sources include